latest nhpb_banner 1__compressed2

 Homeownership Counseling can both help first time homebuyers, and also assist people who are faced with a foreclosure.
 By successfully completing the counseling program offered by non-profits you will be better able to develop a budget, improve your credit, and save for unexpected expenses.
 Consumers can manage credit and debts.
 Clients will generally understand how credit affects a mortgage loan, understand debt ratio, know what to expect at a loan closing, and can address basic home maintenance issues.
 Community Action Agencies can also direct homeowners to many other programs to help with mortgages.

+Community action homebuying programs are offered in Kentucky.
 Many community agencies work to help low-income households reach the American Dream of homeownership.
 The centers will seek funds in order to assist families in Kentucky with paying closing costs, down payments, and gap financing.
-Homebuyers may even be given two mortgages, which would be one from a bank and the second administered by the community action agency.
 Anyone looking into assistance will need to meet income guidelines, attend homeownership counseling sessions to deal with credit issues, and be able to afford their mortgage over the long term.

 Financial literacy is arranged.
 The statewide Community Action Commission knows how important it is for individuals and families to understand predatory lending, budgeting, banking, and credit cards.
 So staff provide families and individuals with basic counseling.
 Learn about ways to reduce debts, consolidate payday loans, and really gain control of your future.